 Monday, January 8 Boston to New Orleans to Mobile

 We arrived after dark at our marina in Mobile Alabama after flying from Boston and driving from the New Orleans airport.
-Boat was floating (!) and the water was still running (I was worried about frozen pipes) but it was cold and damp.
+Wandering Star was still floating (!) and the water was still running (I was worried about frozen pipes) but it was cold and damp.
 We heated up the salon and then our cabin with our space heater and went to bed early.

 Tuesday, Jan 9, still in Turner Marine in Mobile

 This was a day for settling in and sorting out next steps.
 We did laundry in the marina washers, walked around and met some new looper friends, exchanged our rental car, and enjoyed dinner with new friends on their 40 foot+ sail boat – nice.

 The only rental car Enterprise had available yesterday was a bright yellow, low-slung Camero.
 Just the thing for retired folks!
 But we made do until we could trade it in today for a more comfortable model.

 January 10, Wednesday

 We needed to decide whether or not to restart our trip, given the forecast of colder weather coming in.
 First we need a relatively calm day to cross Mobile Bay, which is shallow and challenging in windy conditions.
 It looked like this would be the best day for at least a week to 10 days, but then the temperatures will be dropping to where it’s no fun to be boating outside during the day.
 Do we move ahead and hole up in a new location or stay in this more affordable marina for a while?
 We decided to stay put and travel by rental car until the weather improves.